johngeorgewright/wamp-cli/README.md

 ├────────────┼─────────────────────┤
 │ connection │ The WAMP connection │
 ├────────────┼─────────────────────┤
-│ seesion    │ The WAMP session    │
+│ session    │ The WAMP session    │
 └────────────┴─────────────────────┘

 $>